xmaxxxwellx/PDF-Find/README.md

 PDF Finder is a simple tool that helped to manage PDF-documents.

+Depending on the file metadata, PDF Finder opens the file with a standard file viewer of the given format or opens the printer window and prints the file.

 PDF Finder performs the following functions:
   - send PDF-file to print
   - see PDF-file in default PDF-viewer